 Sharing information with other insurance providers

-We will only share your personal information with our insurer partners when you have requested their services through the Brolly app or website.
+We will only share your personal information with our insurer partners when you have requested their services through the Brolly app or website, for example, Brolly Contents.
 This information is shared in order for them to provide insurance products and services requested by you.
-We do not share information provided via the Inbox connect feature in the app.
+We do not share information provided via the policy management feature.
 It is in our legitimate interest of the insurance provider for us to share your personal information with insurance providers so that they can to enable them to process your information and provide products and services to you.
 Where we share your sensitive personal data, we shall be relying on your consent to do so.

 Any other purposes for which we wish to use your personal information will be notified to you from time to time including the legal basis of such use.